Chart by Florian Zandt on Statista

 Certain models can be used to create highly convincing phishing emails in mass quantities, allowing for bypass of traditional spam filters.

-Attackers can use AI to clone voices of executives or even create fake videos of them, potentially allowing for unauthorized access of company funds and/or information.
+Attackers can use AI to clone voices of executives or even create fake videos of them, potentially allowing for unauthorized access of company funds and/or sensitive information.